The QM Rating

 Credit Recommendations

-American Council on Education recommends 5 semester hours credit in the lower division baccalaureate/Associate degree category: 3 semester hours in Marine Navigation and 2 semester hours in marine navigation laboratory.
+American Council on Education recommends 5 semester hours credit in the lower division baccalaureate and associate degree category: 3 semester hours in Marine Navigation and 2 semester hours in marine navigation laboratory.